All Episodes

 The mainstream press is in the business of propping up and solidifying the power of the Democratic Party.

-So if a Democrat president were ever in charge when we uh went to war with China, casualties wouldn't matter.
+So if a Democrat president were ever in charge when we went to war with China, casualties wouldn't matter.

 None of the things that are being talked about now would matter, just like in Bosnia.

-We never th there was there was nothing ever critical about Bosnia in the mainstream press.
+There was nothing ever critical about Bosnia in the mainstream press.

-Uh uh that was Bill Clinton's war.
+It was Bill Clinton's war.

 I happen to believe that.